 Get a decent first aid kit.

-First aid kits aren’t lifesavers in and of themselves, and there really isn’t any need to carry an entire paramedic first responder bag with you unless you have been fully trained to use each and every piece of kit in there, so you can get that image of slow motion running across a hostel room with a cape on if your dorm mate stubs her toe out of your mind right now.
-But what first aid kits are really perfect for is stopping a small situation getting much worse.
-A well stocked, basic first aid kit with the right kit inside can really help you out for minor problems and be a real lifesaver.
+First aid kits aren’t lifesavers in and of themselves, they are only as good as the training of whoever is carrying them.
+That doesn’t mean they aren’t important though.
+There really isn’t any need to carry an entire paramedic first responder bag with you unless you have been fully trained to use each and every piece of kit in there, so you can get that image of slow motion running across a hostel room with a cape on if your dorm mate stubs her toe out of your mind right now, but what first aid kits are really perfect for is stopping a small situation getting much worse.
+A well stocked, basic first aid kit can really help you out with minor medical problems and can be a real life saver.

 Get as much protection as you can before you go.

 Make an appointment to see a medical professional at a Travel Clinic as soon as possible before you travel to get all the professional travel health tips and advice you will need.
 After that you will need to make separate appointments for any vaccinations and budget for any antimalarials you will need.
 Leaving a good 6 months minimum is ideal as some vaccinations will take more than one dose and may have to be spaced apart, and you should preferably have a tester dose of antimalarials too.
 The more prepared you are and the more protected you are, the less risk you will face.
 Prevention really is part of the cure here.

 Doing some research before you leave and having an understanding of what the local health care situation is really can save your life when the proverbial hits.
 Not every country’s emergency number is 999 or even 911 or 000 for you Americans and Australians out there.
 Not every area will have medical facilities that will be suitable for you if you have pre existing conditions.
 Not everywhere will have quick and easy access to medical facilities at all.
 The point is, you need to know beforehand.